 Will taking any of these products get me "high" or "stoned?"
 Are they "psychoactive"?

-The term “psychoactive” should not be confused with “intoxicating.”
+Secondly, the term “psychoactive” should not be confused with “intoxicating.”
 While THC and CBD are psychoactive in the sense that the molecules are active in the brain and work with various neurotransmitters and receptors throughout the body, CBD is NOT intoxicating in the way THC is.
 THC causes the “high” typically associated with cannabis.

 Will I fail a drug test after taking your products?